oeed/CraftOS-Standards/Protocols/tror.md

 | `TV` | `[<f,b,t>:]`    | Sets the entire terminal's contents.
 Each line is separated by the `:` character and composed of the foreground, background colors and text.
 All fields across all lines MUST be the same length. |

 \* All colors use the codes defined in [COS 4][cospaint].
-The client MAY choose to ignore colours if it is incapable of rendering them.
+The client MAY choose to ignore colors if it is incapable of rendering them.

 † All fields being the same length allows the packet parser to read `n` characters once the first `,` has been found.
 The implementation SHOULD discard